biocorecrg/RNAseq_course_2019/docs/module1.md

 |from Wang et al 2009 [4]|

 <br/>
-To sequence only one of the two cDNA strands (stranded protocol), the **Illumina's TruSeq Stranded mRNA** protocol uses the introduction of dUTP instead of dTTP during the amplification.
+To sequence only one of the two cDNA strands (stranded protocol shown below), the **Illumina's TruSeq Stranded mRNA** protocol uses the introduction of dUTP instead of dTTP during the amplification.
 The incorporation of dUTP in the second strand synthesis quenches the second strand during amplification, because the polymerase used in the assay is not incorporated past this nucleotide.

 <br/>
 <img src="images/illumina1.png" width="500" align="middle" />
 <img src="images/illumina2.png" width="500" align="middle" />
 <img src="images/illumina3.png" width="500" align="middle" />

 <br/>
 At the 3' end of the first strand sequence an extra "A" base is added.
 The products are then purified and enriched with PCR to create the final cDNA library.

 <br/><br/>
 <img src="images/illumina4.png" width="500" align="middle" />
 <img src="images/illumina5.png" width="500" align="middle" />
 <img src="images/illumina6.png" width="500" align="middle" />

 <br/>

-### Input data: fastq sequences
+### FASTQ-formatted files

-Short (and long) reads coming from the sequencers are stored in **Fastq** format.
+Short (and long) sequencing reads coming from the sequencers are stored in **FASTQ** format.
-This format contains both the information about sequence and the quality of each base, which encodes the probability that the corresponding base call is incorrect.
+This format contains the information about sequence and the quality of each base, which encodes the probability that the corresponding base call is incorrect.

 <img src="images/fastq_format.png" width="500"/>